KianGentry/EYN-DOS/README.md

 ### Intermission:

 EYN-DOS is designed to appeal to people who want a lightweight tool for interacting with their PC.
+EYN-DOS is also designed to have a pleasing affect on the eyes, whilst still retaining the "technical" look of a terminal.

 ---

 # Let's Get Started:

-To run EYN-DOS, simply run the file named, "main.py".
+To run EYN-DOS, simply run the file named, "main.py" (or one of the shell/batch scripts written after first-run).
-Your main way of interacting with EYN-DOS is a small bit of input text that looks like this, "/! ".
+Your main way of interacting with EYN-DOS is a small bit of input text that looks a bit like this, "/! ".
 This is the command-line.

 The command-line is the main way of interacting with your PC through a terminal.
 You type words into the command-line to perform certain functions called commands.
 These commands can do various things such as read files, write files, and can do pretty much anything that can ever be coded into a function.
 Commands are what allow you to change things about your PC.

-Games and tech demos:
+Games:
 ---

 - Invaders - Use the arrow keys to move left and right and spacebar to shoot.
 "Alien spacecrafts are invading!
 Quick, send forces to fight them off immediately!"

-- Paintbrush - A test of a simple drawing system with a pointing device.

 - Pong - A recreation of the classic Atari game that took the world by storm.
 Use the arrow keys to move your paddle up and down to try and hit the ball.

-- Raycast Test - A test of a raycasting engine.
-Pretty self-explanatory.
-(Engine may be used for future projects.
-Don't tell anyone I said this!)

 - Solitiare - A command-line operated solitaire game.
 This version of solitaire uses a co-ordinate system in order to move the cards.
 For example, if a card was on slot A1 B1 and you wanted to move it to A1 B2, you would type "A1 B1 A1 B2".

+Other programs:
+---

+- Calculator - Just a simple command-line calculator.
+(The first program ever written for EYN-DOS, by the way)

+- Clock - A digital clock that uses a graphical user interface.

+- EYN-DOS Lite - Totalling in at 283 bytes, EYN-DOS Lite just *barely* makes the definition of an operating environment.
+(Being able to read and write files)

+- Paintbrush - A test of a simple drawing system with a pointing device.

 # It's really that easy to use EYN-DOS!

-If you have any issues or complaints about EYN-DOS or anything affiliated with said operating system, please don't hesitate to contact J.K Incorporated and the EYN-DOS team via E-Mail or Discord.
-E-Mail: eyndos@gmail.com, Discord: EYN-DOS Support#9295.
-Our E-Mail and Discord systems are automated but by sending the message "human" to the E-Mail or Discord account, you will be automatically redirected to talk with a J.K Incorporated representative right away.
+If you have any issues or complaints about EYN-DOS or anything affiliated with said operating system, please don't hesitate to contact J.K Incorporated and the EYN-DOS team via E-Mail.
+E-Mail: eyndos@gmail.com.
+Our E-Mail system is automated, but by sending the message "human" to the E-Mail address, you will be automatically redirected to talk with a J.K Incorporated representative as soon as possible.

 ---